 What is this contraption full of wheels and chains?

-Hint: Suffice it to say, today's version of this device makes any process easier.
+Hint: Suffice it to say that today's version of this device makes any process easier.

-Before Cuisinart entered the game, getting your ingredients finely ground was far more involved, as evidenced by the previous complex machine.
+Before Cuisinart entered the game, getting your ingredients finely ground was far more involved, as evidenced by the previously pictured complex machine.

 What is this pan-and-screw combination?